-(b) Members who hold a professional designation and who are Dual Membership Holders1 are required to undertake:
+(b) Members who hold a professional designation and who are Dual Membership Holders are required to undertake:

 - at least 38 hours of CPD activity in each calendar year in areas directly related to banking or finance: and

-- of this, at least 20 hours must be structured CPD programmes conducted or recognized by SIDC (Securities Industry Development Corporation) and 5 hours must be structured CPD in ethics.
+- of this, at least 20 hours must be structured CPD programmes conducted or recognized by AICB, FMAM, SIDC, ABS, BNM or other professional bodies or organisation and 5 hours must be structured CPD in ethics.

 For the purposes of these regulations, the CPD requirements under regulations 5.1 shall be applicable as follows:

 - in the case of persons who became Members of the Institute pursuant to the transitional provisions under Article 112 of the Institute’s Articles of Association and who hold a professional designation, the CPD requirements shall be complied with from 1 January of the year following the transition date;